Salesforce

 • Tip amounts received from other employees paid out through tip pools, tip splitting, or any other formal/informal tip sharing agreement.

 Tips are the property of the employee.
 The only exception is when the tipped employees are participating in a valid tip pool.
-Learn more here.
+Learn more from the IRS here.

-In the Toast system, mandatory gratuity is not a tip, but rather a type of service charge.
+In the Toast ecosystem, mandatory gratuity is not a tip, but rather a type of service charge.
 Continue reading to learn how to set these two apart.

 Back to top